RZEdward/RZEdward.github.io/_pages/about.md

 ---
 <br>
 <!--My natural sciences background has given me a concrete foundation in advanced mathematics and statistics which is crucial in understanding machine learning theory and the wider tech domain.
 In addition, the time I spent undertaking individual and team research projects provided me with the core tools for data analysis, data science, and proper documentation.-->
-To reinforce my transition from physics to computer science, I am in the process of completing several computer science modules offered online by Stanford and Carnegie Mellon, equivalent to over one year of medium to advanced-level degree modules:
+To reinforce my understanding computer science, I am in the process of completing several computer science modules offered online by Stanford and Carnegie Mellon, equivalent to over one year of medium to advanced-level degree modules:

 * CS106A - Programming Methodologies
 * CS106X - Programming Abstractions